emmanueltaiwo/clutch/README.md

 # Clutch - Social Media App

-Clutch is a social media platform that focuses on building communities.
+Clutch is a social platform that focuses on building communities.
 Its primary objective is to create a space where users can connect with like-minded individuals, share ideas, and cultivate meaningful communities.
 Clutch places a strong emphasis on quality connections over quantity, promoting a positive and engaging user experience.

 ## Features